 Worship at St. Jude’s

-St. Jude’s opened in accord with the Diocesan guidelines for the Amber Stage of the Covid recovery on September 8th.
-In-church services have returned with a change in times to allow for proper cleaning.
-Services are recorded and available on-line for parishioners and visitors who elect to join us remotely.
+St. Jude’s is closed in accord with the Diocesan guidelines for the Red Stage of the Covid pandemic.
+In-church services have been suspended.
+Morning Prayer Services are recorded and available on-line for parishioners and visitors who elect to join us remotely.
 St. Jude’s is a growing and vibrant church community in North London rooted in worship and committed to faithful, loving service in our community and world.
 Our members continually live out their faith in their homes, places of work and with their friends and neighbours – so wherever you are on your spiritual journey you are welcome here – to learn and to grow as a disciple of Jesus Christ.

-The church is now open in accordance with the Amber Stage guidelines.
-Members and visitors may elect to worship virtually by watching the on-line services posted in the Services and / or News sections of this website.
-On Sunday we gather to worship God and to connect and strengthen our relationship with one another.
-There are two services offered that you are welcome to come and explore.
+The church is closed in accordance with the Red Stage guidelines.
+Members and visitors are invited to worship virtually by watching the on-line services posted in the Services and / or News sections of this website.
+We look forward to the time where we can gather together to worship God and to connect and strengthen our relationship with one another.
+At time there will be two services offered that you are welcome to come and explore.
 The service at 8:30 a.m. is a said service while the 10:30 a.m. service has music and offers Sunday School for children over the age of six.
 The Book of Alternative Services [PDF] is the text used for both services.

 A typical service